Zrna/artists-library/README.md

 ## Description

-Web application where you can find informations about your favorite music artist.
+**Progressive Web Application (PWA)** where you can find informations about your favorite music artist.

 **Try app [here](https://zrna.github.io/artists-library/).**